ailequal/node-sass-teambit/README.md

 # node-sass-teambit

-A replica of a website using SASS.
+A replica of https://teambit.io/ using SASS.
+Everything is compiled using Laravel Mix.